SirVanish/Raiha/README.md

 # Raiha

 # A discord bot used for my private server.
-It uses the JDA api from https://github.com/DV8FromTheWorld/JDA
+It uses the JDA repo from https://github.com/DV8FromTheWorld/JDA
-# Feel free to use or take a look at it.